The 10 Year Challenge

 1. Finish ‘lasagne’ garden for ‘three sisters’ planting (corn, beans, gourds) – ‘lasagne’ is being built from leaves / recycled cardboard / goat droppings & straw

-2. Further expansion of water harvesting (install 220 gallon system off of house roof).
+2. Further expansion of water harvesting (install 220 gallon system off of house roof in the near term, investigate underground cistern and water filtration / purification feasibility in the longer term).

 5. Build new vineyard (Sandy wants grapes, Derek wants hops) between driveway and pasture.